delight-im/PHP-Foundation/README.md

 $app->serveFile($app->getStoragePath('/photos/314.png'), 'image/png');
 ```

 Most commonly, this will be used to serve images.
-If certain files aren't public or cannot be accessed directly for other reasons, thus requiring more dynamic behavior, the helper above will be useful.
+If certain files aren’t public or cannot be accessed directly for other reasons, thus requiring more dynamic behavior, the helper above will be useful.

 If you want to offer files for download, however, e.g. documents or videos, there is another helper that is more suitable (see "File downloads").